-Chrome shows users when a page has been optimized, showing in the URL bar that a Lite version has been put up and this pop-up indicator further provides access to more information, with an option to load the original version of the pages.
+Chrome shows users when a page has been optimized, showing in the URL bar that a Lite version has been put up, and this pop-up indicator further provides access to more information, with an option to load the original version of the pages.
 However, the Lite pages are disabled on a per-site or per-user basis if Chrome detects that users frequently choose to load the original page.

 Lite pages: how do they work?

 Lite pages are powered by inbuilt optimizations and Google servers to improve page loading, easing up the user experience considerably.
-The optimization has region-to-region versatility i.e., specific optimization techniques according to the region of the user and as per the configuration of the page by the developer.
-An HTTPS page, optimized by Chrome has only the URL shared with Google with the other personalized information such as login information, remaining encrypted.
-However, these optimizations are applied in cases of users being troubled by slow loading of data and specifically
+The optimization has region-to-region versatility, i.e., specific optimization techniques according to the region of the user and as per the configuration of the page by the developer.
+An HTTPS page optimized by Chrome has only the URL shared with Google with the other personalized information, such as login information, remaining encrypted.
+However, these optimizations are applied in cases of users being troubled by slow loading of data and specifically.

-When the network’s effective connection type is “2G” or “slow-2G,” or when Chrome estimates the loading time of the page to exceed 5 seconds to reach first contentful paint within the given network conditions and device functionalities.
-This criterion is applied equally to all pages, and a very small percentage of page loads are affected by this, except the slowest sites.
+When the network’s effective connection type is “2G” or “slow-2G,” or when Chrome estimates the loading time of the page to exceed 5 seconds to reach the first contentful paint within the given network conditions and device functionalities.
+This criterion is applied equally to all pages, and a very small percentage of page loads are affected by this, except for the slowest sites.

 Developers and Lite Pages